rexfordkelly/js-mini-bootcamp-1/2-functions/README.md

    function (x) square3 {
      return x * x;
    ```

+   Syntax is very important, incorrect syntax will cause errors, pay attention
+   to any errors, they usually clearly state what is wrong.

 6. The following functions exhibit poor style -- fix these issues using the
    original version of `square` as a reference.